-Why Your Business Isn’t Working (If You’re Ready to Be Honest With Yourself)
+Why Your Business Isn’t Working (And What You’re Missing)

 You’ve tried to explain it away.
 You’ve called it burnout.
 You’ve blamed the algorithm, the timing, the market.
 You’ve flirted with the idea of a rebrand, a pivot, a new angle that might reignite momentum.
 But none of those explanations touch what you already know in your body.
 Because the truth is not that you’re tired.
 It’s that you’re finished with something.
 Finished performing.
 Finished polishing.
 Finished pretending the system you built still fits who you are now.